robmadole/jig/docs/source/devapi.rst

 The environment is managed by Vagrant_ and uses VMware as the virtualization layer.

-Install Vagrant, VWmare Fusion/Workstation, and the Vagrant `VMware plugin`_ that allows Vagrant to support VMware and then proceed.
+Install Vagrant, VirtualBox or VWmare Fusion/Workstation.

+If you decide to use VMware (it's not free) you'll need  the Vagrant `VMware plugin`_ that allows Vagrant to support VMware.

 Clone the Jig repository: